jaiswalkpraveen/dummyAPIAutomation/README.md

-# Privilee Dummy API Test Automation
+# Dummy API Test Automation
 This project is an API automation framework for testing RESTful dummy APIs.
 It uses RestAssured, TestNG, and follows the Page Object Model design pattern.

 ## Tools and Technologies